 There are several factors at play when it comes to canceled or canceling flights—and there is an important difference between the two.
 Airlines have had to cancel countless flights for two main reasons.
 Firstly, they’ve reduced flights due to travel restrictions that have been put in place by various governments, including the United States, as the world works to mitigate the spread of COVID-19.
 Secondly, they’ve cut capacity dramatically in response to the massive drop in travel as large swaths of the population have stayed home and practicing social distancing.

-The airline is encouraging those who don’t plan to travel anytime soon to simply cancel their flight online, and then rebook at a later date.
+The airline is encouraging those who don’t plan to travel anytime soon to simply cancel their flight online and then rebook at a later date.
 When you’re ready to rebook, call the reservations department and be prepared to give them your 13-digit ticket number and 6-character confirmation number.

-If a flight was canceled by American Airlines (either due to new travel restrictions or capacity reductions), American said it will send affected passengers an email and they can either rebook the trip or request a refund for the remaining ticket value and any optional fees.
+If a flight was canceled by American Airlines (either due to travel restrictions or capacity reductions), American said it will send affected passengers an email and they can either rebook the trip or request a refund for the remaining ticket value and any optional fees.

-Any Delta ticket for domestic or international travel in March, April or May can be canceled and rebooked without a fee for travel that takes place up until December 31, 2020.
-For tickets purchased between March 1 and April 15, 2020, you can change the flight for travel up to a year from the date you purchased it without a fee.
-The value of the ticket will become an eCredit, which you can use to rebook once you are ready (are you seeing the trend here?).
+Any Delta ticket for domestic or international travel through the end of September can be canceled and rebooked without a fee for travel that takes place up until September 30, 2022.
+Flights purchased between March 1 and May 31, 2020, can be changed without a fee for travel up to a year from the date of purchase.
 For flights canceled by Delta, the airline said that passengers will either be issued a future flight credit for the value of the ticket or they can request a refund.

-Southwest hasn’t changed its policy much and that’s because its policy was already pretty lenient.
+Southwest’s standard refund policies hold, with a few coronavirus-related adjustments.
 The carrier has tier fares that include refunds (Business Select and Anytime) and a tier fare (Wanna Get Away) that doesn’t include refunds.
 Those remain the same.
-Regardless of the type of ticket purchased, it can be canceled sans fee for a future travel credit for up to a year from the original date of purchase.
-However, if you had travel funds that were set to expire between March 1 and May 31, 2020 will now expire June 30, 2021.
-And any travel funds created because of a flight cancellation between March 1 and June 30, 2020, will expire on June 30, 2021.
+But regardless of the type of ticket purchased, it can be canceled sans fee for a future travel credit for up to a year from the original date of purchase.
+However, if you had travel funds that were set to expire between March 1 and June 30, 2020, those will now expire on June 30, 2021; travel credits from flights canceled for travel that was originally scheduled to take place between March 1 and June 30, 2020, will expire on June 30, 2021.

 The U.K. carrier is allowing customers who have booked or who book new flights between March 3 and May 31, 2020, to change those flights for free—and any existing bookings for departures through May 31, 2020, can be changed without a fee as well.
 Those who would prefer a refund have been asked to call the airline.

-The French airline is offering a travel voucher for flights that were scheduled to depart through May 31, 2020, which will be valid for one year on any Air France, KLM, Delta Air Lines, and Virgin Atlantic flights.
+The French airline is offering a travel voucher for flights that were scheduled to depart through July 2, 2020, which will be valid for one year on any Air France, KLM, Delta Air Lines, and Virgin Atlantic flights.